castle-engine/castle-engine/tools/castle-editor/README.md

 	Best: change to use planned CastleEngineConfig.pas unit, that is always auto-generated without warning.
 	  Do not overwrite lpr each time.
+    * checkbox in menu for verbose output from the build tool
+    * use machine-readble format format for communication with build tool and CastleLog:
+	--castle-machine-readable-output for build tool
+	(Or better name, see SVN command-line client?)

+	Causes build tool some lines (e.g. in verbose fpc command line) to use special format, and actual program uses CastleLog that has special output (and always goes to console even on Windows)
+	- Avoid xml tags here (would require quoting rest).
+	- Just tags like Cge-output, bytes=xxx:
+	- Cge-output,multiline,...
+	- Cge-output, warning,...
+	- bytes are always required and allow reliably waiting reading up to message end, without the need to quote/unquote it

+    * Detect multilibe logs and show as one list item in output that can be expanded,, only category initially visible.
+E.g. useful for
+      - "OpenGL Information" or
+      - command-line of FPC in build tool verbose mode

 * small GUI stuff:
     * Show on recent list %20 as spaces, use URICaption or such ready function?
     * on NewProject form AutoSize?